Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 Most often seen as a filler in larger arrangements, baby’s breath is a delicately beautiful and versatile flower.
 With the ability to add whimsy to any arrangement, this flower is the champion of budget flowers—a little bit of it goes a long way to complement any blossoms it’s paired with.
 Plus, depending on the style of your wedding, baby’s breath may be an excellent choice all on its own in dainty centerpieces or soft aisle decorations.

 Wondering how much you should expect to spend on your flowers?
-Check out our advice for creating realistic expectations, and explore Zola's vendor directory to connect with professional wedding florists in Philadelphia, PA to San Diego, CA and everything in between.
+Check out our advice for creating realistic expectations, research wedding flowers by season, and explore Zola's vendor directory to connect with professional wedding florists in Philadelphia, PA to San Diego, CA and everything in between.